Cap-go/docs/plugin/auto-update.md

 The only, thing you need to do before using Capgo auto-update is using [https://semver.org/](https://semver.org/) for your app versioning.

-This is the convention it used to manage version.
-This convention should be use in 3 files in your project:
+This is the convention it used to manage versions.
+This convention should be used in 3 files in your project:

 * `package.json` in **version**
 * `android/app/build.gradle` in **versionName**